A pedicure treatment for men? Nonsense, isn’t it? Or is it?

 The fact is that regular chiropodist treatments can help to prevent or alleviate some of these problems.
 By detecting an abnormal position at an early stage, measuring your feet and looking at your shoe size, and then giving advice on what steps you can take to prevent problems in the future.

 What about your feet?

 Do you have pain in your feet?
 Do they look good?
-Or are you sometimes barely able to walk a kilometre without pain in your feet and are you hiding your nails under a layer of nail polish?
+Or are you sometimes barely able to walk a mile without pain in your feet and are you hiding your nails under a layer of nail polish?
 You may not know exactly how to achieve this, but feet in good condition do their job much better.
-So make an appointment with me, and together we will look at the position of your feet and the condition of your feet and toenails.
+So make an appointment with me, and together we will look at the condition and position of your feet and toenails.
 I promise you that you will feel much better!